Flag of Armenia: 19th century

-After Armenia was split between the Persian and the Ottoman Empires, the idea of an Armenian flag ceased to exist for some time.
+After Armenia was split between the Persian and the Ottoman Empire, the idea of an Armenian flag ceased to exist for some time.
 The Armenian Catholic priest Father Ghevont Alishan created a new flag for Armenia in 1885, after the Armenian Students Association of Paris requested one for the funeral of the French writer Victor Hugo.
-Alishan's first design was very similar to today's Armenian flag: a horizontal tricolor.
-However, it looked more like an upside-down variation of the current flag of Bulgaria.
-The top band was red, symbolizing the first Sunday of Easter (called "Red" Sunday), followed by a green band to represent the "Green" Sunday of Easter, and finally an arbitrary color, white, was chosen to complete the combination.
-While in France, Alishan also designed a second flag, identified today as the "Nationalist Armenian Flag".
-It too was a tricolor, but unlike the previous design, this one was a vertical tricolor similar to the French flag.
-Its colors were red, green, and blue, from left to right, representing the rainbow that Noah saw after landing on Mount Ararat.
+Alishan's first design was a horizontal tricolour, the top band was red, symbolizing the first Sunday of Easter (called "Red" Sunday), followed by a green band to represent the "Green" Sunday of Easter, and finally an arbitrary colour, white, was chosen to complete the combination.
+While in France, Alishan also designed a second flag.
+Its colours were red, green, and either blue or yellow, representing the rainbow that Noah saw after landing on Mount Ararat.
+During the Russo-Persian War of 1826–1828, the Armenian volunteer militias had three battle flags, boasting the Double-headed eagle, Noah's Ark, and a depiction of Jesus Christ.